Power. Electricity. We all use it, rely on it, enjoy it, and want access to it wherever we are, and inverter generators make that possible.

-Inverter generators start with an engine, this can be gasoline, diesel, propane or natural gas.
+Inverter generators start with an engine, this can be gasoline, diesel, propane, or natural gas.
 The engine is electronically controlled and its speed is varied by a computer.

 The second component is the alternator.
 All generators have an alternator but inverter generators alternators do not produce the final output.
 As the engine speed increases, it produces a higher frequency.
 This would be unusable if we were to plug into it so this power needs to be converted.

 A rectifier is used to rectify or convert the AC power to DC.
-This is usually a higher voltage DC around 100-200 volts.
+This is usually a higher voltage DC of around 100-200 volts.
 Because the power is converted to DC the frequency of the alternator does not matter as we get rid of frequency altogether.
 Now the faster the engine turns the more DC current it can generate.
 This is how these generators get away with varying its speed.

 The last step inside an inverter generator is to convert that DC power back to AC we can use.
 It changes (inverts) the DC into a steady, perfect AC signal with no spikes and surges.
-The waveform a high quality inverter generator will put out is almost always better than standard generators.
+The waveform a high-quality inverter generator will put out is almost always better than standard generators.